billybackpack25/contacts/README.md

 - Creating the user details page, having issues trying to read the params data
 - Created a useHeaser hook to set the header on every screen
 - Clicking goBack when on the Contact details page will always take you back to the home page, and not the create contact page

+- Splash screen working for Android, but IOS is not building, even without configuring a splash screen.